TomatenKuchenDEV/docs/docs/managebot/customcommands.md

 Creates a customcommand on the server, linked to your panel access data.

 You can find the panel alias using `/list`.
-If no response is set the bot will reply with "The command was run in panel …: …"
+If no response is set, the Discord app will reply with "The command was run in panel …: …"

 ### `/customcommand delete <Name>` {#cc-delete}